I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 After the dependencies are installed,

-edit the parameter.ts file as follows.
+edit the parameters.ts file as follows:

 parameter.ts